bayespy/bayespy/INSTALL.rst

 If your system is properly set up, you may be able to install them from PyPI (a C compiler, Python development files and BLAS/LAPACK may be required).
-For instance, on Ubuntu (>= 12.10), you may install the dependencies as:
+For instance, on Ubuntu (>= 12.10), you may install the dependencies for each package as:

 ..
     sudo aptitude install build-essential python3.2-dev libatlas-base-dev gfortran